 Traumatic brain injury types and causes

-Research is beginning to shed more light on the cognitive and physiological effects of concussions, a type of traumatic brain injury caused by a blow to the head or other event that causes the brain to shake inside of the skull.
+Research is beginning to shed more light on the cognitive and physiological effects of concussions, a type of traumatic brain injury caused by a blow to the head or other events that cause the brain to shake inside of the skull.
 Normally, the brain is protected by the cerebrospinal fluid (CSF) that surrounds it, as well as the skull, which acts like armor.
-But when the head or body experience extreme impact – such as a football tackle or car accident – the brain can crash into the skull, causing bruising, bleeding and/or swelling.
+But when the head or body experience extreme impacts – such as a football tackle or car accident – the brain can crash into the skull, causing bruising, bleeding and/or swelling.

-Head injury can be dangerous for human health and life, if this will be a brain injury (traumatic brain injury – TBI).
+A head injury can be dangerous for human health and life if this will be a brain injury (traumatic brain injury – TBI).
 Types of head injuries:

 - Brain hemorrhage